Table of contents

 An LTD benefits plan covers your living expenses, helping maintain financial stability during tough times.

 With group LTD, the definition of disability begins as regular occupation.
-However, if you become disabled for 2 years, the meaning changes to any occupation, making it harder for you to qualify for benefits.
+However, if you become disabled for two years, the meaning changes to any occupation, making it harder for you to qualify for benefits.

 Although your employer typically pays for your LTD benefits, this is becoming rarer as costs increase.
 As a result, you’ll either find limited coverage or no coverage altogether.
 If this is the case, you’ll need an individual DI policy.
 One thing that reduces the burden on employers is that LTD premiums are tax-deductible, lowering the taxable income of employers.